 VOLUME III: RETHINKING ROADS, REBUILDING NEIGHBORHOODS

 The “master builder”, Robert Moses, is often credited with building large swaths of parks, beaches, and highways throughout New York.
-However, many of his projects have come at great cost – costs which many New Yorkers (especially in The Bronx) still bear today in the form of scarred neighborhoods, asthma, air pollution, heavy – and often dangerous – traffic conditions, and more.
+However, many of his projects came at great cost – costs which many New Yorkers (especially in The Bronx) still bear today in the form of scarred neighborhoods, asthma, air pollution, heavy – and often dangerous – traffic conditions, and more.

 To undo the damage wrought by urban highways in NY, NYTIP proposes a radical rethinking of the road network.
-In moving toward a new philosophy of urban highways – namely, that interstate through traffic should travel around cities, not through them – NYTIP calls for outright removal of the most deleterious highways and highway stubs to allow full restoration of the neighborhoods destroyed by their construction.
+In moving toward a new philosophy of urban highways – namely, that interstate through-traffic should travel around cities, not through them – NYTIP calls for outright removal of the most deleterious highways and highway stubs to allow full restoration of the neighborhoods destroyed by their construction.
 NYTIP also contemplates pedestrian-friendly boulevard conversions for other urban highway segments.
 The resulting road network retains connections to the national road network while achieving environmental justice in communities blighted by highways for decades.

-VOLUME IV: STREETS FOR PEOPLE, AND BETTER BUSES FOR ALL
+VOLUME IV: BETTER BUSES FOR ALL

 For far too long, NY streets have prioritized the automobile – think free curbside parking, parking lots, wide roadways, and car-oriented amenities like drive-thrus and garages – while neglecting the needs of pedestrians, bicyclists, and mass transit users.
 The result – crowded sidewalks and pokey buses.